Xiangyang1984/Pneumo-Typer/README.md

 	Fri Jul 21 19:56:13 2023: pneumo-typer.pl start...

-	STEP-1: Dealing with genomes extract genome sequence, gene seqeunces and gene feature table (TFT);
+	STEP-1: Dealing with genomes extract genome sequence, gene sequences and gene feature table (TFT);
-	annnotate genome which has no annotation infotmation using prodigal> Annotating genome using prodigal: 20%...40%...60%...80%...100%...done
+	annotate genome which has no annotation information using prodigal> Annotating genome using prodigal: 20%...40%...60%...80%...100%...done

 	STEP-2: Determining the Sequence Type (ST)